Guild: Fall of the guilds

 Ogilvie (2004) argues that guilds negatively affected quality, skills, and innovation.
 Through what economists now call "rent-seeking" they imposed deadweight losses on the economy.
 Ogilvie argues they generated limited positive externalities and notes that industry began to flourish only after the guilds faded away.
 Guilds persisted over the centuries because they redistributed resources to politically powerful merchants.
 On the other hand, Ogilvie agrees, guilds created "social capital" of shared norms, common information, mutual sanctions, and collective political action.
 This social capital benefited guild members, even as it arguably hurt outsiders.

 The guild system became a target of much criticism towards the end of the 18th century and the beginning of the 19th century.
 Critics argued that they hindered free trade and technological innovation, technology transfer and business development.
 According to several accounts of this time, guilds became increasingly involved in simple territorial struggles against each other and against free practitioners of their arts.

 Two of the most outspoken critics of the guild system were Jean-Jacques Rousseau and Adam Smith, and all over Europe a tendency to oppose government control over trades in favour of laissez-faire free market systems grew rapidly and made its way into the political and legal systems.
 Many people who participated in the French Revolution saw guilds as a last remnant of feudalism.
 The d'Allarde Law of 2 March 1791 suppressed the guilds in France.
 In 1803 the Napoleonic Code banned any coalition of workmen whatsoever.
 Smith wrote in The Wealth of Nations (Book I, Chapter X, paragraph 72):

-Karl Marx in his Communist Manifesto also criticized the guild system for its rigid gradation of social rank and the relation of oppressor/oppressed entailed by this system.
+Karl Marx in his Communist Manifesto also criticized the guild system for its rigid gradation of social rank and what he saw as the relation of oppressor and oppressed entailed by this system.
 It was the 18th and 19th centuries that saw the beginning of the low regard in which some people hold the guilds to this day.
 In part due to their own inability to control unruly corporate behavior, the tide of public opinion turned against the guilds.

 Because of industrialization and modernization of the trade and industry, and the rise of powerful nation-states that could directly issue patent and copyright protections — often revealing the trade secrets — the guilds' power faded.
 After the French Revolution they gradually fell in most European nations over the course of the 19th century, as the guild system was disbanded and replaced by laws that promoted free trade.
 As a consequence of the decline of guilds, many former handicraft workers were forced to seek employment in the emerging manufacturing industries, using not closely guarded techniques formerly protected by guilds, but rather the standardized methods controlled by corporations.

 Interest in the medieval guild system was revived during the late 19th century, among far-right circles.
 Fascism in Italy (among other countries) implemented corporatism, operating at the national rather than city level, to try to imitate the corporatism of the Middle Ages.